adamjvr/ExtruderFin/README.md

 ExtruderFin
 ===========

 A Kinen Fin to add support for 3D printer Extuder and Heated bed to a Kinen compatible TinyG board.
+This project is a redesign of the first Kinen fin for temperature control on the kinen platform found here https://github.com/Kinen/TempFin1 .
+This redesign transitions the platform away from the Atmel 328p to A FreeScale ARM Cortex M0+ for more performane per dollar.
+The system wide reset is now jumperable so that the fin and the motherboard can be programmed/reset independently of eachother.

 To lear more about TinyG and Kinen visit the links below:

 https://github.com/synthetos/TinyG
 https://github.com/kinen/kinen/wiki

 Specs